microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-proposed-process.md

 * Taking "experimental" code and preparing it so it can be deployed.
 This includes data pre-processing, featurization code, training model code (if required to be trained using CI/CD) and model inference code.

 * **Typical output**:
-  * Production-grade code (Preferrably in the form of a package) for:
+  * Production-grade code (Preferably in the form of a package) for:
     * Data preprocessing / post processing
     * Serving a model
     * Training a model